-Nushagak River Adventures in the heart of Bristol Bay
+Nushagak River Adventures Lodge in the heart of Bristol Bay, Alaska

-In the heart of Bristol Bay, Alaska lies Nushagak River Adventures—a short 65-minute commercial flight from Anchorage, then a scenic 35-minute floatplane ride from King Salmon or Dillingham.
+In the heart of Bristol Bay, Alaska lies Nushagak River Adventures Lodge—a short 65-minute commercial flight from Anchorage, then a scenic 35-minute floatplane ride from King Salmon.
 The Nushagak River in Southwest Alaska is a little slice of heaven—originating from the Alaska Range flowing into the Nushagak Hills continuing on into Nushagak Bay.
-The river banks are lined with spruce, poplar and fireweed and open tundra just beyond.
+The river banks are lined with spruce, poplar and fireweed with open tundra just beyond.
 It’s stunning, peaceful and serene.
 Guests are likely to see eagles soaring and moose foraging with an occasional bear siting, plus lots and lots of fish.

 - Dillingham, Alaska is located 350 miles southwest of Anchorage.